This article covers negotiating credit card debt yourself rather than hiring a debt settlement service to handle negotiations on your behalf.

 Whatever the case, the most important characteristic you need to increase your chances of successfully negotiating credit card debt is... persistence.

-Be aware that settling your debt will impact your credit rating and can have tax consequences.
+Be aware that settling your debt will impact your credit rating and can have tax consequences with recent tax reform changes.
 In addition, after your first call to the creditor, your card may be frozen.

 Call your credit card company and advise the representative who answers the phone that you are requesting a settlement offer on your outstanding debt.
 Ask to speak with a manager or someone authorized to grant you settlement relief.